abjR265/dimo-drive-companion/README.md

 - React Team for the amazing frontend framework
 - Tailwind CSS for the utility-first CSS framework
 - shadcn/ui for the beautiful component library
+- Vercel for seamless frontend deployment
+- Railway for reliable backend hosting

 ## Support